kenkam/msgbrd/README.md

 python app.py
 ```

 This will start the server listening on port 5000, the default for Flask.
-For deployment, check out the [Flask docs](http://flask.pocoo.org/docs/deploying/).
+By default, it will try to connect to the Redis server on ``127.0.0.1:6379``.
+For more on deployment, check out the [Flask docs](http://flask.pocoo.org/docs/deploying/).